[

 solidgate-event-id

-Unique event ID: a crucial identifier for monitoring and managing webhook events.
+Unique event ID, an identifier for monitoring and managing webhook events.

 e1765cf7-70f7-4e56-8fb2-bd88744a94d1